arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 >
 >The annotations were completed manually by PIs with subject matter expertise.
 Because the annotators were domain experts, no additional annotator training was conducted.
 Instead, they collaborated with each other regularly to review the applied annotations to ensure that they reached at least 80% level of agreement (F1 accuracy) before continuing to the next round.
 >
->To develop a consensus-based gold standard dataset, the experts annotated three separate random batches of 100 notes each.
+>To develop a consensus-based gold-standard dataset, the experts annotated three separate random batches of 100 notes each.
 For each batch, the experts first annotated the notes independently.
 After each round, they met to compare annotations, discuss areas of agreement, clarify definitions, and improve consistency in subsequent rounds.
-Once all three rounds were complete, they adjudicated all the remaining differences to produce a final gold standard set of 300 annotated notes.
+Once all three rounds were complete, they adjudicated all the remaining differences to produce a final gold-standard set of 300 annotated notes.

 #### QA Process